WinnietheDEV/Authentication-JWT/README.md

 # Full stack authentication (login/register)

-the app is hosted on: https://authentication-frontend.onrender.com/
+The app is hosted on: https://authentication-frontend.onrender.com/

 ## About project